morbidick/lit-element-notify/README.md

 This mixin adds the `notify` option to the property definition.
 Similar to the LitElement `attribute` option (which reflects a property to the dom) it fires an event as soon as the property value changes.
 The event name depends on the following conditions:

 1. `notify: true`: the property gets lowercased and `-changed` is appended (note: contrary to PolymerElement and similar to LitElements attribute handling no camelCase to kebap-case conversion is done).
-2. the notify option contains a string: `notify: 'success-event` fires an event named `success-event`.
+2. the notify option contains a string: `notify: 'success-event'` fires an event named `success-event`.
 3. `notify: true` is set and the attribute option is a string (`attribute: 'attribute-name'`): the attribute name will be suffixed with `-changed`.

 The updated value of the property is available in `event.detail.value`.